joeyw99/ANSTO_HZB_Neutron_Training_Course_2024/Step3/README.md

 | 60      | -521.66852127  | 353.09 |
 | 70      | -521.67879795  | 469.49 |

-The energy should converge for large enough `ecutwfc`, the optimal energy cutoff is such that it is close to the convergent value and minimizes the execution time.
+The energy should converge for a large enough `ecutwfc`; the optimal energy cut-off is close to the convergent value and minimizes the execution time.
 We will select 50 Ry (680.2 eV).

 ## K-points

-We will follow a similar k-point optimization procedure.
-We will perform the convergence test inside the `kpoints` directory.
+We will follow a similar k-point optimization procedure and perform the convergence test inside the `kpoints` directory.
-After selecting the right energy cutoff value we should update the input parameters in our template using the command`nano template/pw.in`.
+After selecting the right energy cut-off value, we should update the input parameters in our template using the command `nano template/pw.in`.

 ![kpoints_changes](figures/kpoints_changes.png)

 The second difference in `pw.in` is a label we will use to locate and replace the values of the number of k-points.
 The `submit_jobs.sh` script replaces that label with the values we want to test.
-Similar to the energy cutoff we will run a set of SCF calculation and test convergence in the total energy.
+Similar to the energy cut-off, we will run a set of SCF calculations and test convergence in total energy.

-To run the scripts first edit the script `nano template/submit_jobs.sh` with the correct project parameter and email.
+To run the scripts, first edit the script `nano template/submit_jobs.sh` using the correct project parameter and email.
 Make the script executable and run it.
 ```shell
 chmod +x submit_jobs.sh
 ./submit_jobs.sh
 ```
 Check the job status with `squeue --me`.
-Once all the jobs finish run the following command to perform the analysis.
+Once all the jobs are finished, run the following command to perform the analysis.
 ```shell
 chmod +x analysis.sh
 ./analysis.sh